 37. Microbrewery Owner

 If you’re skillful at creating your own beer blends, you can get people to pay for your unique combinations.
-You will need to obtain a few additional permits and brewer’s bond in addition to buying microbrewery equipment.
+You will need to obtain a few additional permits and a brewer’s bond in addition to buying microbrewery equipment.

 38. Event Planner